jkingharman/careers_group_scraper/refactor_comments.md

 __VCR__

-I ended up trying to use the vcr gem because I needed a way of not mocking Mechanise while also not hitting the careersgroup site every time I run rspec.
-The tech is still largely a block-box to me, though I intend to read more of the docs tonight.
+I ended up trying to use the vcr gem because I needed a way of not mocking mechanise while also not hitting the careersgroup site every time I run rspec.
+The tech is still largely a black-box to me, though I intend to read more of the docs tonight.